Baking With Mom

 Applesauce Puffs

 Applesauce puffs are perfect for breakfast or brunch.
-Start with a biscuit mix for easy preparation.
+This muffins start with a biscuit mix for easy preparation.
+In fact, these soft and flavorful muffins are a lot like a cinnamon sugar donut.
 They won't last long at your house!

 Applesauce Puffs are muffins rolled in butter and cinnamon sugar.
 Enough said, right?
 They are like eating a cinnamon sugar donut.
 (However they are much easier to make!)